Meruem/UnitConverter/README.md

 # UnitConverter
-Library for conversion between different units of the same quantity.
+Library for conversion between different units of the same unit type.
 For example allows to convert between meters and inches, temperature in celsius to fahrenheit.

 ### Usage